No one is safe…

-Now imagine all those different pieces of content working together to guide someone from introduction to sale.
+Now, imagine all those different pieces of content working together to guide someone from the introduction to the sale.
 This is all in the realm of content marketing – strategically creating stellar resources that turn someone who has never heard of your company or products to a buyer and brand evangelist.

-If you can grab a hold of content marketing as a skill, there is growing opportunity to apply yourself in any number of opportunities in the digital marketing space.
+If you can grab a hold of content marketing as a skill, there’s a growing opportunity to apply yourself in a number of digital marketing opportunities.

 Sometimes referred to as a corporate reporter, a brand journalist produces a variety of multimedia that communicates brand value to a company’s customers.